Aeroflot Flight 3932

-Aeroflot Flight 3932 was a flight operated by Aeroflot from Koltsovo Airport to Omsk Tsentralny Airport.
+Aeroflot Flight 3932 was a flight operated by Aeroflot from Sverdlovsk-Koltsovo to Omsk Tsentralny Airport.
 On 30 September 1973, the Tupolev Tu-104 operating the route crashed shortly after takeoff from Sverdlovsk, killing all 108 passengers and crew on board.

 Aircraft

-The aircraft involved in the accident was a Tupolev Tu-104B with two Mikulin AM-3M-500 engines, registered СССР-42506, originally to the Uzbekistan division of the state airline, Aeroflot.
+The aircraft involved in the accident was a Tupolev Tu-104B with two Mikulin AM-3M-500 engines, registered CCCP-42506, originally to the Uzbekistan division of the state airline, Aeroflot.
 At the time of the accident, the aircraft sustained had 20,582 flight hours and 9412 pressurization cycles.
 The aircraft had 100 passenger seats, hence it was at full capacity when it crashed.

 Crew

 Eight crew members were aboard Flight 3932.
 The cockpit crew consisted of: